 Some other interesting perspectives you may find:

-• Preciptiation may offer a protective benefit: an increased chirps value has a weak but significant rank correlation (Spearman 1904) to lower changes in risk.
+• Preciptiation may offer a protective benefit: an increased chirps value may be associated with less loss elevation.
 This would potentially agree with prior work (Sinsawat et al 2004; Marouf et al 2013).

 • Different geographies may see different outcomes with increased risk potentially concentrated in a band stretching through Iowa, Illinois, and Indiana.